 - matters you should think about before starting work

-The guidance document for homeowners below gives advice on the detailed rules of permitted development and the terms used in those rules.
+Our guidance document for homeowners gives advice on the detailed rules of permitted development and the terms used in those rules.

-To ascertain if a specific property has permitted development rights or whether they have been removed by the local planning authority, you are advised to contact us via the following email address: email@example.com
+To find out if a specific property has permitted development rights or whether they have been removed by the local planning authority.
+Please contact us via the following email address: email@example.com

 You may also need to apply for separate building regulations approval.
 See further information about building regulation approval >>